parallelvirtualcluster/pvc/docs/architecture/cluster.md

 ## Storage Layout: Ceph and OSDs

-The Ceph subsystem of PVC, if enabled, creates a "hyperconverged" setup whereby storage and VM hypervisor functions are colocated onto the same physical servers.
+The Ceph subsystem of PVC, if enabled, creates a "hyperconverged" setup whereby storage and VM hypervisor functions are collocated onto the same physical servers.
 The performance of the storage must be taken into account when sizing the nodes as mentioned above.

 The Ceph system is laid out similar to the other daemons.
 The Ceph Monitor and Manager functions are delegated to the Coordinators over the cluster network, with all nodes connecting to these hosts to obtain the CRUSH maps and select OSD disks.
 OSDs are then distributed on all hosts, including non-coordinator hypervisors, and communicate with clients over the cluster network and with each other (for replication, failover, etc.) over the storage network.

 Without exception for proper redundancy, Ceph pools on the cluster use the `copies=3` `mincopies=2` replication scheme.
-That is to say, for each 4MB "object" the cluster stores, it will store 3 copies on 3 different nodes; if one copy becomes unavalable, due to a node maintenance or failure, the other 2 copies continue to enable read/write access to the clouster; if two copies become unavainable, writes to the cluster will block however reads will still proceed from the single remaining copy, allowing recovery.
+That is to say, for each 4MB "object" the cluster stores, it will store 3 copies on 3 different nodes; if one copy becomes unavailable, due to a node maintenance or failure, the other 2 copies continue to enable read/write access to the cluster; if two copies become unavailable, writes to the cluster will block however reads will still proceed from the single remaining copy, allowing recovery.
 More than 3 nodes running OSD disks increases the resiliency of the cluster, however object placement is decided at write time and is evenly distributed across the cluster, so even in very large clusters only 1 node can be down at one time and writes guaranteed to succeed.

 In this configuration, therefore, each 1MB of storage at the VM layer consumes 3MB (3 copies) of storage at the raw disk layer.
 Size OSD disks accordingly to ensure sufficient storage space and performance.
 Future versions of PVC may support more complex Ceph storage layouts, such as `copies=4` `mincopies=2` or multiple-parity Erasure Coding pools.